 Looking at the home centers that have changed hands, the most significant one is Warsaw which became German, even though Germany lost all its home centers and no German unit remains on the After W03 map.
 We can surmise that Germany was a sniper in the first two years and lost its last unit through dislodgement in the third year.
 Even if Munich still had been German during 1903, its loss would not lead to a German disband, as there would still need to be one German left on account of Warsaw.
 Munich therefore is more useful if it's captured by France, the only true sniper power on this map.
 This allows for a French fleet build in W01 and the removal of an obsolete French unit in W03.

-Adding to that Sevastopol became Turkish and Constantinople remained Turkish, it's easy to see that as Russia lost two home centers it would be forced to disband F Sev and one more unit.
+Adding to that, we see that Sevastopol became Turkish and Constantinople remained Turkish.
+It's easy to see then that as Russia lost two home centers it would be forced to disband F Sev and one more unit.
 F Stp would be the natural choice, as the greater fleet action is in the Med, leaving few fleets in the North to deal with it later on.
-A condition for this double removal is that Berlin only gets taken in 1902.
-If likewise Kiel's capture in postponed to the second year, Germany can field two armies in the East to deal with two raiders in the area, one being the Turkish army that took Sevastopol (A Smy moving through Armenia or A Con convoyed through the Black Sea from Bulgaria!), the other either a Russian or Austrian army.
+A further condition for this double removal is that Berlin only gets taken in 1902, otherwise Russia would still have 3 centers.
+If likewise Kiel's capture gets postponed to the second year, Germany can field two armies in the East to deal with two raiders in the area, one being the Turkish army that took Sevastopol (A Smy moving through Armenia or, why not, A Con convoyed through the Black Sea from Bulgaria!), the other either a Russian or Austrian army.
 Given that an Austrian moving to Galicia in S01 can already be sandwiched between a Russian and German army, the choice is clear.

 1901.
 The fleets glide into position.
 Like a piece of ballet, everyone knows its moves.